Overcoming Hindrances to Spiritual Growth: 11 Obstacles

 I sit beneath a salmon sunset and tell God I want to go deeper with him.
 A certain pattern of behavior comes to mind, but I dismiss it quickly.
-I want to learn how to grow in faith, but I’m not willing to let go of the habits holding me back.
+I want to grow in my faith, but I’m not willing to let go of the habits holding me back.
+Most of us face times when we need help overcoming hindrances to spiritual growth.

 Maybe you can relate.
 You know how it feels to ask God what he wants you to surrender into his hands, only to butt up against a bad habit you don’t really want to release just yet.